rust-lang-ru/book/rustbook-en/src/ch15-03-drop.md

 `Drop` trait is that it’s taken care of automatically.
 Occasionally, however, you might want to clean up a value early.
-One example is when using smart pointers that manage locks: you might want to force the `drop` method that releases the lock to run so other code in the same scope can acquire the lock.
+One example is when using smart pointers that manage locks: you might want to force the `drop` method that releases the lock so that other code in the same scope can acquire the lock.
 Rust doesn’t let you call the `Drop` trait’s `drop` method manually; instead you have to call the `std::mem::drop` function provided by the standard library if you want to force a value to be dropped before the end of its scope.